DrDab/AirAdviser/README.md

 # AirAdviser
 ![alt text](https://raw.githubusercontent.com/DrDab/AirAdviser/master/logo.png)

-An affordable, open-source Wi-Fi enabled IoT air pollution detector.
+An affordable ($50), open-source Wi-Fi enabled IoT air pollution detector.
 It reports levels of particulate matter in the air classified in to categories of particles with a diameter of 1mm, 2.5mm and 10mm.
 It can also provide a warning if levels become dangerous.

 # Building
 1. Get the supplies: